globocom/destaque/README.md

 * **itemSelector** (default: "div.item"): CSS selector used to find each slide.
 * **itemLoadedClass** (default: "loaded"): CSS calss added right after a slide is loaded.
 * **activeItemClass** (default: "active"): CSS class added to the active slide.
+* **itemBackgroundSelector** (default: ".background img"): CSS selector used to find the background element of a slide.
 * **itemForegroundElementSelector** (default: ".foreground img"): CSS selector used to find each foreground element withing a slide.
 * **controlsSelector** (default: undefined): CSS selector used to find the pagination links.